BuildOnViction/gitbook/masternode/apply-your-node.md

 ### Resigning a Masternode <a href="#resigning-your-masternode" id="resigning-your-masternode"></a>

 In case you want to stop your node, you need to resign it from the governance first in order to retrieve the locked funds.
-Access TomoMaster, go to your Candidate detail page, and click the `Resign` button.
+Access VicMaster, go to your Candidate detail page, and click the `Resign` button.
 Your funds will be available to withdraw 30 days after the resignation (1,296,000 blocks).

 After resigning successfully, you can stop your node.
 If you ran it with `tmn`, simply run: